 Any transition ritual can train your brain to focus on what’s happening now and increase the quality of these non-business moments.

 Business women face daily challenges, including obstacles not faced by their male counterparts.
-Forming these habits can help improve your well-being, making you better at work and home.
+Forming these 13 Essential Habits All Women in Business Need to Practice can help improve your well-being, making you better at work and home.